 Guacamole is fantastic, and so easy to make.
 On a ketogeic diet, you really need to get plenty of fats into your days worth of food – so what about piling some guacamole on top of your favorite lunch meat and rolling it up into bite sized pieces of deliciousness?
 What about grabbing the bag of pork rinds and using the guac as a dip?
 These are all fantastic ideas – and I’m sure you can come up with some other awesome ways to eat this stuff, because it goes down easy.

 I was talking to a Mexican friend of mine that she said that her parents have never used red onion in a guacamole (Uh oh, my last guacamole had red onion in it).
-She also doesn’t use lime juice, but that’s something I thought was missing from it – some acidity.
+She also doesn’t use lime juice in guacamole (or even other keto Mexican recipes), but that’s something I thought was missing from it – some acidity.
 The white onion adds a great crunch while still keeping the tones of sweetness, bitter, and flavor there.
 The red pepper will add both crunch and sweetness, and the bacon and garlic will add a rich and delicious flavor.
 Of course, it’s all bedded inside super rich and smooth avocado for you to enjoy, too!

 So, what do you put into your guacamole?
 What different twists have you made in the past?
 Let us know in the comments below, we’re dying to hear!